csc-training/portable-gpu-programming/sycl/docs/02-sycl-kernels-queues-command-groups.md

   - **Memory Operations**: `memcpy()` , `fill()`, `copy()`, `memset()`
   - **Utilities**: `is_empty()`,  `get_device()`, `get_context()`
   - **Synchronizations**: `wait()`, `wait_and_throw()`

+# Data Management with Buffers and Accessors{.section}

+# SYCL Memory Models

+ - three memory-management abstractions in the SYCL standard:
+     - **buffer and accessor API**: a buffer encapsulate the data and accessors describe how you access that data
+     - **unified shared memory**: pointer-based approach, C/CUDA/HIP-like
+     - **images**: similar API to buffer types, but with extra functionality tailored for image processing (will not be discussed here)

+# Bufffers and Accessors I

 # Command Groups{.section}